cockroachdb/docs/v19.1/managed-sign-up-for-a-cluster.md

 ---
 title: Sign Up for a Managed Cluster
-summary: Learn how to sign up for a Managed CockroachDB cluster.
+summary: Learn how to sign up for a CockroachCloud cluster.
 toc: true
 build_for: [managed]
+redirect-from: managed-sign-up-for-a-cluster.html
 ---

-The Managed CockroachDB offering provides a running CockroachDB cluster suitable to your needs, fully managed by Cockroach Labs on GCP or AWS.
+The CockroachCloud offering provides a running CockroachDB cluster suitable to your needs, fully managed by Cockroach Labs on GCP or AWS.
 Benefits include:

 - No provisioning or deployment efforts for you
 - Daily full backups and hourly incremental backups of your data